AashishNandakumar/Supply-Chain-Management/README.md

 - **NextJS**: Our choice of NextJS, a versatile React framework, enables us to build highly performant, scalable, and responsive web applications, providing an immersive experience for our users.

 - **FLOW Blockchain**: Leveraging the decentralized architecture of FLOW blockchain, we ensure the security, immutability, and transparency of supply chain data, empowering businesses with trust and confidence.
+(Not implemented)

 - **Cadence**: Cadence, the smart contract language developed for FLOW blockchain, allows us to create efficient and secure smart contracts, enabling automated supply chain processes and fostering seamless collaboration.
+(Not implemented)

 ## Get Started